Using the Rule of Thirds as an aid to Photographic Composition

-Here's another 'thirdsy' sort of picture on the right, hover your mouse over the picture to see the grid.
+Here's another 'thirdsy' sort of picture on the right.
 Placing the boat near the top of the picture tells the viewer that the main subject of the picture is the reflection in the water.

 We could take the boat out altogether, of course, this would focus our attention even more on the reflection but the picture might then be a little too minimalist.

 Also the mast is almost exactly on the 'third' line making it a very prominent part of the composition.

-Placing the main elements of your composition on the thirds, and especially on the intersection of the thirds, is a powerful composition aid for many different subjects and applying the rule will immediately improve the vast majority of your compositions.
+Placing the main elements of your composition on the thirds, and especially at the intersection of the thirds, is a powerful composition aid for many different subjects and applying the rule will immediately improve the vast majority of your compositions.
 Whatever you are photographing, ask yourself; "can I use the rule of thirds?"
 The answer won't always be yes but you will be surprised at how often it will be.